brillout/goldpage/docs/csr-vs-ssr.template.md

 From a time-to-print perspective,
 CSR+SSR is more performant.
 (That is the time it takes for your user to first see content on your page.)
 Rendering your page to HTML on the server is faster than intially rendering your page to the browser's DOM.
-Your user will be able to quickly see your page's content before the browser loaded/exectuded any JavaScript.
+Your user will be able to see your page's content rendered to HTML before the browser has loaded any JavaScript.
 This is most notable on mobile devices where browser-side JavaScript is slow.

 From a time-to-interactive perspective,
 CSR-only is more performant.
 (That is the time it takes for your user to first be able to interact with your page.)
 Before the user can have his first interaction with your page, you page needs to be loaded and rendered to the browser's DOM.
 From a time-to-interactive perspective, any prior HTML rendering is superfluous and just slows down the initial HTML download.